slofunk/hackshackfolio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome back to the hack shack!
-Here you'll find any related blog posts or project info of things I may be getting into here.
+Here you'll find any related blog posts or project info about things I may be getting into.
 Thanks for stopping by!
 Until I get more content going here please check out the videos on my YT channel!
 [Jamie's Hack Shack YouTube Channel](https://www.youtube.com/@JamiesHackShack)